SWEOU/k8s-offerings/challenges/k8s-infrastructure-challenges.md

-DTA What The Hack – Challenges

-Kubernetes as Infrastructure

-Challenge Set 1: Introduction
+## Challenge Set 1: Introduction

-Challenges:

 	• Install the recommended tool-set:

 		Windows Subsystem for Linux

 		Azure CLI

 		Update to the latest

 		Must be at least version 2.0.42

 		Visual Studio Code

-• Install the Kubernetes command line tool (kubectl).
+		Install the Kubernetes command line tool (kubectl).

 		Hint: This can be done easily with the Azure CLI

 • Create a new, multi-node AKS cluster with RBAC disabled.